TIED IN OR TIED UP? THE CONTRASTING EFFECTS OF SOCIAL TIES ON EMPLOYEE TURNOVER

 A GLITCH IN THE MATRIX: HOW A LOW TOLERANCE FOR AMBIGUITY CAN LEAD TO SUCCESS IN DUAL-REPORTING JOBS VIA SOCIAL NETWORKS

-With Giuseppe "Beppe" Soda and Manuel Gomez-Solorzano
+With Giuseppe "Beppe" Soda (Bocconi) and Manuel Gomez-Solorzano (UDD)

 Stage: In preparation for submission